THE VISION

 TLOUPA'S LEGACY

-Takis Tloupas, the self-taught photographer from Larissa, left a distinctive mark on modern Greek photography.
+Larisa’s Takis Tloupas, the self-taught photographer of Thessaly, left his special mark on modern Greek photography.

-With the human figure at its heart, this black-and-white archive serves as a source of inspiration and guide for the activities of the Tloupas PATH Festival.
-It aspires to motivate us to reflect on our own footprint in the environments we inhabit, and to reimagine our relationship with the world.
+With humans at its center, this “black and white” legacy is a source of inspiration and guide for the actions of the Tloupas PATH Festival, which aspires to motivate us to reflect on our own footprint on the environment in which we live and our relationship with the world.

 FAQs

-See answers to frequently asked questions regarding the competition process, thematic cycles, participation methods, and award categories.
-More detailed information about the terms and conditions of the competition can be found in the FAQs section.
+See the answers to frequently asked questions about the competition process, thematic cycles, methods of participation and award categories.

 Organization